hl2guide/Awesome-Visual-Studio-Code-Extensions/README.md

 # Recommended Extensions

+For improved performance be sure to use [workspaces](https://code.visualstudio.com/docs/editor/workspaces) and disable extensions that don't need to run within the workspace.

 _All below links are at the official Marketplace website._

 | Name | Description |
 | ----------- | ----------- |